 This narrow band frequency analysis plot shows the effect of a sound level meter "A" weighting on the Data Center noise signature.
 Comparing the weighted plot (red) with the "A" weighted blue trace shows how the filtering dramatically reduces the amplitude of the low frequency hum.
 In fact, in this case removing the hum tones only cuts the overall meter measured dB(A) by about 1dB, a negligible change that is within measurement error.

 There are complex international standards covering this option, e.g. ISO BS4142 (Methods for rating and assessing industrial and commercial sound) + ISO / TS 20065 (Objective method for assessing the audibility of tones in noise – Engineering method).
+Whilst they provide highly technical methods using sophisticated and expensive instrumentation, it's possible to get virtually identical results very simply at zero cost and with little or no significant noise expertise.

 The simple solution is to bypass both of these suggestions and use a free narrow band analysis app on a smartphone.
-This is not only simple, it is a reliable and accurate way to both detect and evaluate tones.
+This is not only simple, it is a very reliable and accurate way to both detect and evaluate tones.

 The basic principle is very simple.
 This plot shows a narrow band noise analysis (using professional analysis software) of a sound that includes a classic fan drone at 148Hz.
 To identify that there is a tone and to determine just how annoying it might be, the frequency resolution has been set to between c 2Hz and 3Hz for the analysis.